Zerasolar/06-23-dvd_owners/README.markdown

     -Delete memebers
     -Create titles
     -Delete titles
-    -Fetch all members owns one title
+    -Create Lanuague by asking admin if they are sure -Delete Lanuague by asking admin if they are sure -Edit a Lanuague by asking admin if they are sure -Fetch all members owns one title
     -Edited members username(optional)
     -Fetch all titles that has bluray versions(optional) -Fetch member's own titles
     -Fetch all titles that doesn't have a member owning it.
+    -Fetch all titles that are sub(optional)
+    -Fetch all titles that are dub(optional)
+    -Fetch all titles that are both(optional)

 ##"Should not" cases